domcloud/recipes/README.md

 The Freedom plan gives you free domain, 200 MB storage, 6 GB net data a year, and 5 minutes (of new and re-) deployment time, and unlimited renewal per host.
 Of course these limitation can be increased if you're enrolling a subcription.

 DOM Cloud is not like Docker or Heroku, which is immutable and container-based.
 All deployment here are mutable, you can edit it futher or relauch your deployment under the same host.
+[More information here](https://github.com/domcloud/dom-portal).